lsst/dp1_lsst_io/docs/processing/coaddition/index.rst

 to be selected as an input image.

 For template coadds, good seeing (low PSF FWHM) is more important than depth.
-For the DP1 template coadded images, the third of the visit images with lowest PSF FWHM were used as inputs.
+DP1 template coadded images use the third of the visit images with lowest PSF FWHM as inputs.
 If there were less than 36 visit images in total, the 12 visit images with the lowest PSF FWHM were used.